k2s/xtbackup/README.md

 * backup to Amazon S3 storage
   * parallel upload multiple parts of huge files
   * multiple backups into the same bucket
+  * on 32bit architecture, current implementation of the PHP-AWS library doesn't support files over 2GB
 * configurable independent output drivers
   * output to console
   * log into sqlite database